This document was updated on 30 March 2014.

-- 5. Provide an powerful key look up mechanism that supports all types of queries (e.g., find all keys with ciphers like “AES” which would include “AES CFB”, “AES CBC” in the reesults).
+- Provide a powerful key look up mechanism that supports all types of queries (e.g., find all keys with ciphers like “AES” which would include “AES CFB”, “AES CBC” in the reesults).

-- 6. Support the NIST Draft: “A Framework for Designing Cryptographic Key Management Systems” which defines extensive key meta data (e.g., includes a set of key states, use, and dates).
+- Support the NIST Special Publication 800-130: “A Framework for Designing Cryptographic Key Management Systems” which defines extensive key meta data (e.g., includes a set of key states, use, and dates).

 How we satisfied the requirements

-- 1. P6R’s keystore is part of P6R’s Server Development Platform which provides rich multi-platform client and server functionality.
+- P6R’s keystore is part of P6R’s Server Development Platform which provides rich multi-platform client and server functionality.
+It is also part of our KMIP Client SDK.
 All P6R software is written in C++ but the platform also provides bindings for Perl, PHP, and Python.

 Notice from the functions listed above the getBlob / setBlob calls.
 These functions provide support for management of non-key, opaque application specific data that is stored just like any key or certificate (i.e., encrypted, in a hierarchical namespace).
 Also the p6ICryptoKey** pKey parameter to the getKey / setKey calls is P6R’s key component that supports both symmetric and asymmetric keys.